 Similarly, the party’s activists were “fed up with perceived Democrat dithering and were demanding more say.”
 One of the most important new groups, which was perhaps the true beginning of the Left 2.0, was MoveOn.org, born out of the fight to keep Bill Clinton in power.
 One of its young activists insisted in 2005: “Now it’s our party: We bought it, we own it, and we’re going to take it back.”

 Of course, where it was really going to take the party was further to the left.
-A good insider’s account of this period comes from Matt Bai, a New York Times writer, in his book The Argument: Billionaires, Bloggers, and the Battle to Remake Democratic Politics.
+A good insider’s account of this period comes from Matt Bai, a writer for Yahoo News, in his book The Argument: Billionaires, Bloggers, and the Battle to Remake Democratic Politics.

 The Democracy Alliance continues to this day, a shadowy and sometimes bickering group of big-money leftists who have channeled we don’t know how much money—it’s somewhere in the hundreds of millions—to a couple dozen groups, mostly nonprofits.
 Some but not most of that money has flowed through the Alliance’s official entity, which is a “taxable nonprofit” incorporated in Washington, D.C., but mostly the Alliance serves as a place to strategize with fellow donors and hear pitches for private money from approved groups.
 It’s not very different from the much-maligned donor seminars held by Freedom Partners and the Koch Network.

 As Stein describes it, the Alliance is a “gathering place,” “learning environment,” “debating society,” and “investment club.”
 Members of the Alliance must pony up initiation fees and promise to send at least a couple hundred thousand dollars a year into approved groups.
 The Alliance legal status, of course, means there’s no financial disclosure—even though most of these donors have pumped a lot of money into the fraud of “campaign finance reform.”